 How is the validity and reliability of the SIVRA-35 determined?

 The SIVRA-35 is not intended to be a psychological test and is not created to compete with existing measures that are subject to a more detailed research review such as the Workplace Assessment of Violence Risk (WAVR-21), Firestone Assessment of Violent Thoughts (FAVT), or the Historical, Clinical, Risk Management (HCR-20).
 The SIVRA-35 is a structured interview designed to help BIT staff apply existing research in the area of threat assessment to improve the accuracy of their assessment and subsequent conduct/treatment decisions with at-risk individuals.

 The SIVRA-35 is based on the latest research in the field of threat assessment to ensure that each of the risk factors connected to the individual 35 items are well supported by the Federal Bureau of Investigation (FBI), Secret Service, Department of Education, U.S. Post Office, Association of Threat Assessment Professionals (ATAP), Risk Assessment Guideline Elements for Violence (RAGE-V), and the research of leaders in the threat assessment field such as Voss, Meloy, O’Toole, Turner and Gelles.

 As new cases of violence occur (Sandy Hook shooting, James Holmes shooting in Aurora), the SIVRA-35 items are updated to reflect new research and findings.
-Yearly reports are sent out to update those trained in the SIVRA-35 regarding the updates.
+Every other year, reports are sent out to update those trained in the SIVRA-35 regarding the updates.

 The SIVRA-35 is also the subject of several research studies looking to improve inter-rater reliability in the training process as well as improving how individual items are correlated with future violence.
 Results of these studies will be used to continually improve the SIVRA-35 and will be shared with SIVRA-35 certified trainees.